MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/inbound-call-routing.md

 1. For **Routing for federated calls**, you have the following options:

     - **Use default settings** The call will be routed per normal.
 No changes will be made to the default inbound routing.
 This is the default setting.
-    - **Unanswered** The call will be routed according to the unanswered call forwarding settings set for that user.
+    - **Use unanswered settings** The call will be routed according to the unanswered call forwarding settings set for that user.
-    - **Voicemail** The call will be routed directly to voicemail and will not be shown to the user.
+    - **Send to voicemail** The call will be routed directly to voicemail and will not be shown to the user.
 If the called user doesn't have voicemail enabled, the call will be disconnected.

 1. Click **Save**.